richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The graphical user interface (GUI) has profoundly changed our engagement with computers.
 It does so by providing a shared visual metaphor that enables manual interactive tasks.[4_49-64]

+End-user programming comes with costs.
+Increasing capability adds complexity.
+First introduced by Dertouzos et a!.
+(1992) as gentle-slope systems and further developed by Myers et al. (2000), each end-user programming system has an informal function showing how difficulty increases with capability.
+Systems typically display steps in these functions that correspond to the need to learn new programming constructs and ideas.
+[4_49-64]